RuskiDam/Sales-Analysis/README.md

 # Sales Analysis

-Sales Analysis A.I. is a Streamlit web app for a PC parts retailer.
+Sales Analysis is a Streamlit web app for a PC parts retailer.
 It combines sales, inventory, simulation, finance metrics, and a guarded RAG-backed A.I. assistant in one dashboard.